kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_navigation.md

 - Conserve water by traveling during cooler hours and wearing appropriate clothing to reduce sweating.
 - Avoid salt marshes.
 - Prepare for the drastic temperature shifts between day and night.
-Wear appropriate clothing to protect against sun exposure and cold nights.
 - Protect electronic devices from extreme heat and direct sunlight.
 - Stick to the shadows to avoid direct sun exposure and reduce the risk of heat exhaustion.
 - Distance can be deceiving in the desert (paths often look shorter than they are); plan your route carefully and carry enough water and supplies.